 December 2019 VIP: Valerie Daye, Esq.

 Each month, The Veterans Consortium recognizes a “VIP” – Volunteer Inspiring Pro Bono.
-TVC values all our volunteers and wish to recognize those who inspire others.
+TVC values all our volunteers and wishes to recognize those who inspire others.

 Valerie Daye, Esq.